carlo-monti/EarCoach/README.md

 ```
 having the following instruction waiting on the lock for the completion of the previous.
 Teacher implements three listener interfaces, one for every action and whenever an action is completed, a callback function is executed freeing the lock.

-The app is implemented as a fsm with four states: HOME, EXERCISE, SETTINGS, PARAMETER and the states are represented with the Fsm enum.
+The app is implemented as a Finite State Machine with four states: HOME, EXERCISE, SETTINGS, PARAMETER and the states are represented with the Fsm enum.
 At every cycle the Teacher evaluates the keyword that has been received as input using the method *updateFSM*.
 This method calls the *execute* method on the current state of the fsm and it receives the new state and a list of available keywords.
-After that the app start listening for the given keywords and so on...
+After that, the app start listening for the given keywords and so on...

 ### Create a new exercise
-The app is built in such a way that it can be extended with new exercises by simply adding a new class that extends the Exercise abstract class.
+The app is built in such a way that it can be extended with new exercises by simply adding a new class that extends the *Exercise* abstract class.
 Every exercise works by asking a question and checking an answer.
 The new class must override some methods:

 - **getNewQuestion**: creates a new question inside the exercise
 - **askCurrentQuestion**: ask the question to the user speaking and playing something